-Raymond Kelly is commissioner of the New York City Police Department (NYPD) and the first person to hold the post for two non-consecutive tenures.
+Raymond Kelly was commissioner of the New York City Police Department (NYPD) and the first person to hold the post for two non-consecutive tenures.

 Kelly has served with the NYPD for 43 years and in 25 different commands.
-He first served as commissioner from 1992 to 1994 under Mayor David Dinkins and he began his current tenure in 2002.
+He first served as commissioner from 1992 to 1994 under Mayor David Dinkins.
+His second tenure lasted from 2002 to 2013 under Mayor Michael Bloomberg.

 Kelly was previously a member of the United States Marine Corps, serving in the Vietnam War as a first lietuenant.
 Upon returning to the U.S., he joined the reserves.
 Kelly served 30 years in total in the Marine Corps, retiring with the rank of colonel.